 1. Clean The Glass Jar

-You need to pour the polyurethane into a glass jar, but the glass jar has to be cleaned.
-To clean the jar, use a clean rag to wipe off the stain.
+You need to pour the polyurethane into a glass jar to dilute it, but the glass jar has to be clean.
+To clean the jar, use a rag to wipe off the stain.
 For tough stains, use warm soapy water or rubbing alcohol to dampen the rag.

 2. Open The Polyurethane Container

-Polyurethane usually comes in spray cans, making it difficult to thin the paint since the only way to get into the spray can is through the nozzle.
-So you need to cut the spray can to pour out the polyurethane.
+Polyurethane usually comes in spray cans, making it difficult to dilute it since the only way to get into the spray can is through the nozzle.
+So you need to cut the spray can to pour out the sealant.

 3. Measure and Add The Paint Thinner

-To thin water-based polyurethane, the polyurethane thinner should be water.
-To thin oil-based polyurethane, use mineral spirits or turpentine.
+To dilute water-based polyurethane, use.
+To dilute oil-based polyurethane, use mineral spirits or turpentine.

-Add the paint thinner in the ratio of 1:4 (one part paint thinner and four parts polyurethane).
-You can also use a measuring cup.
-Add 1/2 cup of paint thinner to 1 gallon of polyurethane.
+Add the paint thinner in a ratio of 1:4 (one part paint thinner and four parts polyurethane).
+You can also use a measuring cup; add 1/2 cup of paint thinner to 1 gallon of polyurethane.

 Use can use more or less paint thinner based on the chosen application method.
 To spray the polyurethane, the sealant should be as thin as possible.
-To apply the polyurethane with a paintbrush, you don’t have to thin the polyurethane as much.
+To apply it with a paintbrush, you don’t have to dilute it as much.

 4. Stir The Mixture

-Don’t stir too fast or too hard, as that can cause bubbles in the polyurethane mixture.
-Instead, stir in a figure 8 motion, like you are trying to write “8” inside the polyurethane with the turning stick.
+Don’t stir too fast or too hard, as that can cause bubbles in the coating.
+Instead, stir in a figure 8 motion, like you are trying to write “8” inside the mixture with the turning stick.

-Once polyurethane has an even flow and there’s no separation in the paint particles inside the glass jar, stop stirring.
+Once the sealant has an even flow and there’s no separation in the paint particles inside the glass jar, stop stirring.